tony20141/tony20141.github.io/projects/project1/project1.md

     6.  **Configure Advanced WLAN Settings (Edit WLAN > Advanced Tab):** Session Timeout, Coverage Hole Detection, Client Exclusion, etc.
 *   **Key WLAN Configuration Parameters:** SSID, VLAN Number (Interface), Security Type (WPA2 Personal, WPA2 Enterprise, etc.), Encryption, Authentication Method.

+## Question #20
+What is a benefit of using a Cisco Wireless LAN Controller?

+**A. It eliminates the need to configure each access point individually.**  This is a primary benefit of a WLC.
+Configuration is done centrally on the WLC and pushed to the LAPs.
+B. Central AP management requires more complex configurations.
+C. Unique SSIDs cannot use the same authentication method.
+D. It supports autonomous and lightweight APs.
+Lightweight APs do not support autonomous APs

+## Question #25
+Several new coverage cells are required to improve the Wi-Fi network of an organization.
+Which two standard designs are recommended?
+(Choose two.)

+**A. 5GHz provides increased network capacity with up to 23 nonoverlapping channels.** This is generally true.
+5 GHz has more channels than 2.4 GHz, leading to higher capacity.
+B. 5GHz channel selection requires an autonomous access point.
+This is incorrect.
+Channel selection can be done by a WLC or autonomous APs.
+**C. Cells that overlap one another are configured to use nonoverlapping channels.** This is a fundamental principle of WLAN design to minimize interference.
+D. Adjacent cells with overlapping channels use a repeater access point.
+This is incorrect.
+Repeaters amplify interference, not avoid it.

+E. For maximum throughput, the WLC is configured to dynamically set adjacent access points to the channel.
+Dynamic Channel Assignment (DCA) is a common feature of WLCs to optimize channel selection.
+Correct Answers: A and C

 ## CCNA Volume 2